Fundraising for Autism and Other Ways to Show Support

 In this post, we outline seven different ways you can take action for autism, including fundraising for autism awareness.

 Do you know about the autism spectrum?
 Do you know how to recognize early signs of autism in a child?
 Are you aware that the autism rate has reportedly doubled among children since 2004 (though this may be due to better assessments), and that it’s currently seen in one of every 68 births?

-The Autism Society offers free courses that can teach you more about the condition, including a basic overview called Autism 101.
+The Autism Society offers courses that can teach you more about the condition, including a basic overview called Autism 101.
 Autism Self-Advocacy Network (ASAN) also offers resources and information about how people with autism are advocating for themselves as part of the disability rights and neurodiversity movements.

 2. Share your story on social media

 If you have a personal connection to a person with autism, or if you’re on the spectrum yourself, sharing your story on social media is a great way to raise awareness and engage in dialogue.
 Sharing your story can inspire others to share their own stories, learn more about the autism spectrum, or take other supportive actions.

 3. Start autism fundraising to support a loved one

 Many people use GoFundMe’s crowdfunding platform to raise the funds they need for everything from social skills classes to sensory integration therapy, from paying medical bills to buying service dogs.